spwn3r49sd3r00/logicbomb-reverse-shell/README.md

 Usage:

 1. Change the epoch timestamp in the script.
 Go to www.epochconverter.com and input the CORRECT execution time in your preferred local time/GMT and replace the epoch stamp by your newly created time----Line-->'if timeNow > newtime'.
 You can also slice up and change the portNos in this script differently and accoding to your desired usage.
 2. Shoot up the terminal and 'go build logicbomb.go'.
 Execute---> './logicbomb &'.
 You can also bind this as a service file inside systemd manually in order to avoid using '&' while executing the file.
+I will post that part later.

 3. Place the created binary file into your desired target location path of windows/Linux.
 In Linux,